trentreimer/LightRailMVC/README.md

 }
 ```

-You may also have noticed that LightRail will convert hyphens ('-') to camel case for the controller and action segments, but not to any arguments supplied to the action method.
+You may also have noticed that LightRailMVC will convert hyphens ('-') to camel case for the controller and action segments, but not to any arguments supplied to the action method.

 So the application URL